-The Center annually involves nearly 100 interns in its activities.
-Internships are offered year-round in various fields including cultural anthropology, folklore, ethnomusicology, museum studies, arts administration, graphic and Web design, marketing, and library science.
+The Center annually involves nearly a hundred interns in its activities.
+Internships are offered year-round in various fields including cultural anthropology, folklore, ethnomusicology, museum studies, arts administration, journalism, graphic and web design, marketing, and library science.

-Intern projects, conducted under the guidance of the Center's professional staff, often center on research for, design and production of the annual Smithsonian Folklife Festival, Smithsonian Folkways Recordings, Web production, educational outreach projects, video projects, or the Ralph Rinzler Archives.
+Intern projects, conducted under the guidance of the Center’s professional staff, often center on research for, design, and production of the annual Smithsonian Folklife Festival, Smithsonian Folkways Recordings, web production, educational outreach projects, video projects, or the Ralph Rinzler Folklife Archives.

-Internships can be from six weeks to one year, full- or part-time, though working at least 15-20 hours per week is preferred.
+Internships can be from six weeks to one year, full- or part-time, though working at least fifteen to twenty hours per week is preferred.
 Submission deadline for summer internships is March 15; there are no deadlines for getting applications in for the rest of the year.
-These are non-paying internships
+These are non-paying internships.

-The online internship application can be found at https://solaa.si.edu and please specify the Center for Folklife and Culturel Heritage.
+The online internship application can be found at https://solaa.si.edu and please specify the Center for Folklife and Cultural Heritage.
 You will be asked to upload supporting material such as essay and resume.